LuigiBrosNin/UNI/Master first year/Complex systems and network science/Project Notes.md

 vision range $\gamma$

 ### 2. Schooling of fish model
-Separation: If a fish is inside a threshold distance γ near , move away from the nearest fish in the opposite direction to avoid collision.
+- Separation -> If a fish is inside a threshold distance γ near , move away from the nearest fish in the opposite direction to avoid collision.
+- Cohesion / Alignment -> Move towards other fishes while maintaining alignment to them.
+The desired direction is the weighted contribution of the cohesion ĉ and alignment vector â.
+The cohesion vector ĉ is the direction toward the centroid of nearby fishes.
+The alignment vector â is the mean direction of nearby fishes’ current directions.
+- fleeing
+- roaming (current direction)

+additional params
+near range collision Y near
+current direction s_t (last fish direction to compute next step) max turn theta_max (optional, max turn angle for current fish direction)

+### 3. Hunting strategy model